 Startups are at a constant risk of cyber threats, particularly because of a lack of an effective information security policy.
 It is important to not only have a security policy in place, but to make sure that it addresses the specific needs of your startup and employees.
 If you have not developed an information security policy yet, you should consider doing so right away to minimise loss.

 CyberSmart recognises the budget and time constraints that most startups have when developing their information security policy.
-If you would like to take the next step towards cybersecurity for your startup, get in touch with our team.
+By subscribing to one of our plans you will get access to our free policy packs, sign up today for access.
 We look forward to assisting you in designing a cost-effective information security policy for fortifying your startup’s security.